Islamic State–Taliban conflict: 2024

 On 6 January, ISIS–K detonated an explosive on a minibus in the Shia majority Dasht-e-Barchi, Kabul, killing five passengers and injuring dozens.

-On 11 January, a grenade explosion outside of a commercial center in Dasht-e-Barchi, Kabul killed two people and wounded 12.
+On 11 January, a grenade explosion outside a commercial center in Dasht-e-Barchi, Kabul killed two people and wounded twelve.
 No group claimed responsibility for the attack, though ISIS–K is suspected to have conducted it.

-On March 21, a suicide bomber attacked a private bank in Kandahar, resulting in the deaths of at least three people and injuring 12 others.
+On 21 March, a suicide bomber attacked a private bank in Kandahar, resulting in the deaths of at least three people and injuring twelve others.
 Inamullah Samangani, head of the government's Kandahar Information and Culture Department, reported that the victims were people who had gathered at the branch of New Kabul Bank to collect their monthly salaries, emphasizing that the victims were civilians.
 According to medical personnel at the Mirwais Regional Hospital in Kandahar, about 50 others were injured, but the Taliban disputed these higher casualty numbers and insisted that the situation was "under control."
-Samangani attempted to minimize the severity of the incident, telling journalists; “There is no such issue, and the wounded people are not in serious condition; they have superficial injuries.”
+Samangani attempted to minimize the severity of the incident, telling journalists; "There is no such issue, and the wounded people are not in serious condition; they have superficial injuries."
 Initial investigations by Taliban officials at the Ministry of Interior pointed towards ISIS–K as the perpetrator, a claim later reiterated by the group on their Telegram channel.

 On 20 April, a sticky bomb detonated while attached to a car, killing the driver and wounding three others.
 The attack occurred in the Shia majority Kot-e-Sangi neighbourhood of Kabul.
 The culprits of the attack are believed to be ISIS–K.

 On 29 April, a gunman opened fire on worshippers in a Shia mosque in Guzara district, Herat.
-Taliban officials said the attack occurred at 9:00 p.m.
+Taliban officials said the attack occurred at 9:00 pm.
 AFT (UTC+04:30) and killed six people.
 ISIS–K claimed responsibility for the shooting the next day.